 Baby, the heat is on and poppin’!
 Summer is down the street and around the corner, and you and your boo are salivating over what hot spot to hit this summer.
-Your credit card limits have seen better days, so flying is just a fantasy.
+Your credit card limits have seen better days, and those plans are focused on getting a hold of that US Credit Card for Canadian citizens you’ve been planning for a while, so flying is just a fantasy.
 Road-tripping is the next best thing and the cheapest way to go, but first you’ve got to make sure ‘Miss Betsy” isn’t on her last wheel.

 Before you cruise down that ribbon of highway, here are some tips to ensure that your ride won’t leave you thumbing on the roadside of some desolate Friday the 13th spot: